YU-Zhejian/art_modern/docs/Install.md

 **NOTE** This library is propertary software.
 Distributing binaries built with this library may require you to comply with Intel's license and/or breaking the GPL.

-Users may also use [GNU Science Library (GSL)](https://www.gnu.org/software/gsl/), which may be faster in specific platforms.
-This requires GSL to be locatable using [`FindGSL.cmake`](https://cmake.org/cmake/help/latest/module/FindGSL.html), which is shipped with CMake since 3.21.0.

 See also: CMake variable [`USE_RANDOM_GENERATOR`](#use-random-generator-section) below.

 ### Alternate `malloc`/`free` Implementations